 “When I evaluated June, I noted weakness in her hands and hips, her reflexes were very quick, and she was walking awkwardly,” Dr. Fleishman explains.
 “The signs were all there, and coupled with the pain, it was clear it needed to be addressed quickly.
 The longer she waited, the less her chance for recovery would be.”

-Dr. Fleishman referred Jones to Hatem Abdo, MD, director of Neurosurgical Services at MedStar Franklin Square, who specializes in treatment of pituitary gland tumors, herniated discs, brain tumors, aneurysms, and lumbar spinal stenosis.
-He presented her with two options: proceed with surgery immediately or monitor the tumor over time to see if it changed or grew.
+Dr. Fleishman referred Jones to Neurosurgical Services at MedStar Franklin Square, where she was presented with two options: proceed with surgery immediately or monitor the tumor over time to see if it changed or grew.

 “I didn’t want to wait and see, especially in light of my family’s history with cancer,” says Jones, whose son passed away from cancer, and whose grandson is currently battling the disease.
 “As soon as they said the word ‘tumor’ all I knew for sure was that I wanted it out, as soon as possible.”